Skip to Main Content

 Key takeaways

-• Actual cash value means that you will not get a check from the insurance company for enough money to replace your damaged, lost, or stolen item with a brand new version.
+• Actual cash value insurance coverage may not provide a payout that’s sufficient enough to fully replace your damaged, lost or stolen property with a brand-new version.

-• ACV home insurance policies offer limited coverage compared to RCV policies because depreciation is factored into your claim payout.
+• Actual cash value home insurance policies offer limited coverage compared to replacement cost value policies because depreciation is factored into your claim payout.

 How much is your home and property actually worth?
 That can be a complicated question, but it’s a key concept for homeowner’s insurance.
 Actual cash value (ACV) represents the depreciated value of your home or belongings at the time of a covered loss.
-By contrast, Replacement cost value (RCV) accounts for the amount needed to repair or replace your property at new market value.
-Understanding the differences between these types of coverage can help you decide if actual cash value home insurance is right for your situation, or if you should opt for replacement cost value.
-By considering the actual cash value formula and other factors that go into ACV insurance, you can better understand the implications of your homeowner’s insurance coverage and make more informed decisions.
+In contrast, replacement cost value (RCV) accounts for the amount needed to repair or replace your property with a new version at market value.
+Understanding the differences between these types of coverage can help you decide if ACV insurance is right for your situation, or if you should opt for RCV.

 What is actual cash value?